Volume Meshing

 For larger meshes, you will want to run pyHyp as a parallel process.
 This can be done with the command:

 where the number of processors is given after -np.
-You can open wing_vol.cgns in Tecplot to view the volume mesh.
-The expected mesh output is shown below.
+You can open wing_vol_{refine level}.cgns in Tecplot to view the volume mesh.
+The output should look similar to the image below.

 Wing volume mesh